 I can definitely hear the comparisons to a JB with double screws.
 Even the company’s description of the product is that it is a modification of a pre-existing model.
 To my ears, I’d suggest thinking of a JB.
 Now shift the mids down a smidge and add a touch of meat to the highs.
 Even so, lots of bite and plenty of definition.
 And no mud.
 And dig on this, I have not adjusted the pole pieces.
 That’s right.
 I raised the hurdles on this pickup and it cleared them all.

 Overall, dirty tones are commanding and still defined.
 Seems for my rig that clean amp tones will need to be dialed back just a hair.
 The guitar’s volume knob should do it.

 Although I’ve had this bad boy for 3-1/2 years, I did re-visit it for this evaluation.
 Also since I’ve added a few new cabs to the rig.
 A Marshall 1960B with 4 Celestion G12-65 and a Peavey 6505 slant with 4 Sheffields.
 I even pulled up a few heavier amp settings for good measure.

 Magnet – Alnico 5

 The work of Allan Holdsworth is that of a player’s player.
 Lots of complexity and known for his legato.
 My goal was to show that this pickup is more versatile than it may appear on paper or by consideration of “a JB with double screws”.

-In closing, there is a GoFundMe page, OKd by the Holdsworth family.
+there is a GoFundMe page, OKd by the Holdsworth family (UPDATE: which exceeded the goal and is no longer accepting donations).
 You can also consider official sanctioned signature products, if you’d like a % of your gear purchase to go to the estate.
 In fairness, there are no indications that the AH Metal Fatigue pickup in this evaluation is such.